saarang123/saarang123/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Saarang Srinivasan and I'm a senior at Purdue University studying Computer Science.
 I'm fascinated by problems and have a strong interest in machine learning and algorithms.

-I'm currently working on projects in the fields of program verification/synthesis and ML systems through my coursework at Purdue.
-I'm also researching the problem of repeated cake cutting in algorithmic game theory.
+More specifically, I'm interested in designing efficient and scalable Systems for Machine Learning.

+In the past, I've explored the TinyGrad ML framework, and developed a Translation Validation framework for it (still in the works).
+This was based on existing works like Alive2/MLIR-tv and implemented using the Python Z3 SMT library.

+I've developed optimizations for the TVM AutoScheduler by integrating it with a GNN cost model to predict the runtime of low level tensor programs.
+Repo/fork available [here](https://github.com/knightron0/tvm-gnn-costmodel).

-I'm looking for full time or internship roles in software engineering from May 2025.
+I'm looking for full time or internship roles in software engineering or machine learning from May 2025.

 <p align="center">
 <small>View Counter:</small><br>